RyanRutkin/favicon.js/README.md

 # Shoutout to the developer

-This is a fork of the original [favicon.js](https://github.com/johnsorrentino/favicon.js) library published by John Sorrentino.
+- This is a fork of the original [favicon.js](https://github.com/johnsorrentino/favicon.js) library published by John Sorrentino.
 John didn't create an npm package for this, so I forked it and created an NPM package.
+- The Favicon class can now be initialized with an image instead of just a canvas element.

 ## Updates